ukutaht/blog/_posts/2015-03-16-using-the-option-type-effectively.md

   fn get_shortest(names: Vec<Stirng>) -> Option<String>
 ```

 We see that the return type is an `Option<String>`.
-The reason for this is that given an empty list, this function would return a `None` value:
+Reason being that the shortest element of an
+empty list should be `None` as shown:

 ```rust
 let names = vec!["Uku", "Felipe"];